ItsaMeTuni/itsametuni/README.md

 ### A few projects I made

-[CalendarServer](https://github.com/ItsaMeTuni/calendar-server) - [WIP] A calendar backend, like Google Calendar, but free, open-source, and self hosted (I'm still looking for a name for it)
+[CalendarServer](https://github.com/ItsaMeTuni/calendar-server) - [WIP] A calendar backend similar to the Google Calendar API, but free, open-source, and self hosted (I'm still looking for a name for it)

 [Brainfuck+](https://github.com/ItsaMeTuni/brainfuck-plus) - An interpreter for [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) with a few extra features